-On April 24, 2012, the Company announced that it has entered into five separate JOA's with NAMCOR, with respect to the Licenses.
+On April 24, 2012, the Company announced that it has entered into five separate Joint Operating Agreements (the "JOA's") with NAMCOR, with respect to the Licenses.

 Under the terms of the JOA's, the Company will carry NAMCOR's 10% working interest costs until initial production.
 Once production commences, NAMCOR will reimburse the Company from production for the full previously carried amount plus 20% interest on funds advanced by the Company.
 The Company is the designated operator of the Licenses and has access to NAMCOR's database of past geological studies, 2D seismic reports and well reports.